bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/privacy-and-robustness-in-lightning.md

 Speaker 0: 00:35:14

 And in a more efficient way than child pays for parent, you actually bring your own fees on the board, which is really cool.

-Speaker 1: 00:35:18

-Anyway,

-Speaker 0: 00:35:22

-so this means that then the person closing actually is the one who bumps it and then pays fees above some de minimis level at the moment.
+Anyway, so this means that then the person closing actually is the one who bumps it and then pays fees above some de minimis level at the moment.
 So that actually works a little bit better and is a bit more incentive compatible.
 So you want to close the channel, you're paying the fees.
-Whereas the moment like, you know, sometimes you want to close the channel, it's just like, I'm paying the fees.
+Whereas the moment like, sometimes you want to close the channel, it's just like, I'm paying the fees.
 That's not right.
 Right.
 So, so it does help to some extent to solve that.
 So yeah.
-Okay.

 Speaker 1: 00:35:42